THERAPEUTIC ENGINEERING LAB

 Our research involves the engineering of treatments and the establishment of principles of the design of novel drugs and vaccines that would lead to improved health care.
 We focus on infectious diseases caused by pathogens such as HIV, hepatitis C virus, and mycobacterium tuberculosis, which today together affect hundreds of millions worldwide.
 Why are these pathogens more virulent than the ones, for instance, causing common cold?
 Why are some individuals successful in clearing these infections while others succumb?
 How do these pathogens develop resistance to drugs and evade vaccines?
 We develop mathematical models and simulations of the dynamics of infections caused by these pathogens that present a fundamental understanding of disease progression and the impact of intervention and provide a framework for rational therapy optimization with available drugs and facilitate the identification of guidelines for the design of new drugs and vaccines potent against these virulent, rapidly evolving pathogens.
 We aim to establish improved therapeutic protocols that impede therapy failure, minimize side effects, and personalize treatments, enabling more effective combat of infectious diseases.

-Nov 12, 2019: Paper accepted - 110th Anniversary: High-order interactions can eclipse pairwise interactions in shaping the structure of microbial communities: the case of a synthetic oral microbial community containing Actinomyces viscosus, Industrial and Engineering Chemistry Research.
+Nov 12, 2019: Paper accepted - Ansari et al. High-order interactions can eclipse pairwise interactions in shaping the structure of microbial communities.
+Industrial and Engineering Chemistry Research.

 Nov 7, 2019: Paper accepted - Garg et al., Preferential presentation of high-affinity immune complexes in germinal centers can explain how passive immunization improves the humoral response.
 Cell Reports.